RaIvPa/Improving-BERT-for-Biomedical-QA/README.md

 There are two main people involved in this project: Raphael Ivan Paras and Diego Molla-Aliod.
 The personal logbook of Raphael, the project software developer and researcher, and a record of this project's results can be found here: https://github.com/RaIvPa/Improving-BERT-for-Biomedical-QA/wiki.
 The Google Scholar of Diego, the project supervisor, can be found here: https://scholar.google.com.au/citations?user=FZhJRQUAAAAJ&hl=en.

 This project also contains both files of code used to practice AI development and the actual code used in the project's experiments.
 The non-practice code uses file paths that likely need to be changed, should you decide to use it.
-Each python file has 4 instances of file paths:
+Each non-practice python file has 4 instances of file paths:

 * Variables
   * train_path (location of the BioASQ training dataset json file)